How to Clone Your OS Hard Drive in Linux to Use with a Different Computer

 Cloning status bars

-When the cloning process is complete, you will be notified and then you can press enter to continue to the next step which was the action you chose to perform when completed.
+When the cloning process is complete, you will be notified on the screen.
+You can then press enter to continue to the next step.
+This triggers the action you chose to perform when completed.

 Clone finished